Follow our guide to brighter, glowing, glassy skin:

 One of the most common sources of dull skin is dehydration.
 Depending on your climate or the current season, you might notice more dullness in your skin.

 Some people also notice that certain foods can trigger dull, uneven complexions, such as spicy foods, high-sugar foods, dairy, and highly processed foods.
 Even dehydrating alcohol and tobacco use can cause the skin to appear less bright and glowy.

 While some people have immediate triggers for dull skin like dehydration or certain foods, others notice dull skin and fine lines begin as they age.
 Sometimes this is due to sun exposure and sun damage, but other times it is simply genetics and hormones that affect our skin.
 No matter the cause, you can use several techniques to brighten your skin.

 How Are Skin Brightening and Skin Lightening Different?

 Skin brightening is not the same thing as skin lightening or whitening.
 Skin lightening is also known as skin bleaching.
 This technique aims to alter the pigment or melanin content of the skin for it to become lighter.
 Often, people use skin-lightening products to treat things like dark spots, melasma, age spots, or birthmarks.

 Skin brightening does not alter the pigmentation of the skin but rather exfoliates the skin to slough off dead skin cells and enhance that glow factor.
 Sometimes, skin brightening products can also help with uneven skin tone and hyperpigmentation.

 Ourself’s Brightening Peel can address both uneven skin tone all over the face and hyperpigmentation.
-To specifically target individual dark spots or areas of discoloration, reach for our Dark Spot Peel.
 Knowing the difference between skin lightening and skin brightening is important to ensure you choose the correct products for your needs.